Be a Part of the Tooele County Fair

 Friday and Saturday night dinners will be served from 5 p.m. to 9 p.m.
 Friday night dinners include clam chowder or homemade soup, and/or fish baskets (halibut, shrimp), or chicken strips.
 Saturday night dinners include 12-ounce ribeye or T-bone steak with choice of baked potato/fries, salad and roll; halibut or salmon steak with choice of baked potato or fries, salad and roll, or Jumbo shrimp with choice of baked potato or fries, salad and roll.
 All meals are for a reasonable price.
 No orders are taken after 8:45.
 Daily lunch specials are available at the lodge from 11 a.m.
 After purchase of 10 (ten) meals either Friday/Saturday nights you get a free one.
 If you have more than four people in your party, please call ahead to ensure the cook can plan better.
 For members and their guests only.

-There is a breakfast served each Sunday from 9-11 a.m.
+There is a breakfast served each Sunday from 9 a.m.-noon.
 There is a special every Sunday for $5 per person and you can order off the menu for $7 per person or $3 for seniors who order very few items or for kids age 11 and under.
 In June, the Auxiiliary will serve breakfast on the first and third Sunday and the Aerie will do the second and fourth Sunday.
 The breakfast includes one glass of juice or milk and coffee with refills.
 Bad beer is available and the food is delicious.
 Public invited.

 Friday night dinners

 Dinner will be served each Friday night from 6-9 p.m.
 The menu includes halibut for $17; shrimp for $12.50; steak and shrimp for $12.50; fish and chips for $10.50, chicken breast for $10.50 or soup and salad for $7.
 All items above include your choice of baked potato, French fries or rice pilaf and soup or salad bar.